Skip to main content

 Backfill and real-time updates

-If the connector's process is paused for a while, it will attempt to resume capturing change events since the last received change event, however the connector's ability to do this depends on the size of the replica set oplog, and in certain circumstances, when the pause has been long enough for the oplog to have evicted old change events, the connector will need to re-do the backfill to ensure data consistency.
+If the connector's process is paused for a while, it will attempt to resume capturing change events from where it left off, however the connector's ability to do this depends on the size of the replica set oplog, and in certain circumstances, when the pause has been long enough for the oplog to have evicted old change events, the connector will need to re-do the backfill to ensure data consistency.
 In these cases it is necessary to resize your oplog or set a minimum retention period for your oplog to be able to reliably capture data.
 The recommended minimum retention period is at least 24 hours, but we recommend higher values to improve reliability.